herry13/nuri-lang/README.md

 Nuri can be used to define a configuration state of a system.
 The following codes define three objects i.e. `pm1`, `vm1`, and `pc`.
 They inherit the attributes (and values) of their schemata, except the attributes which have been redefined.
 For example, object `pm1` inherits attributes `running` from schema `PM`.
 But instead of `false`, its value has been redefined with value `true`.

-	import "schemata"; // import file schemata.sfp that contains all schemata main {
+	import "schemata"; // import file schemata.nuri that contains all schemata main {
 	  pm1 isa PM {
 	    name = "Physical Machine #1";